aws-samples/aws-cloudformation-azure-storage-resource-provider/README.md

 ## Example

 ### Provision a new Azure Storage account and a Blob Container.
-Extension creates a new Resource Group
+Extension creates a new Resource Group.

 ```yaml
 ---